 Crucially, it’s also a platform for additional instruction in some of the most important issues surrounding journalism.
 Experts in the field regularly visit with the students to guest lecture and help guide their work.

-Rather than have the medium determine the story—a frequent tactical error in journalism these days—we let the student identify the best media through which to tell their story.
-The goal is to offer a range of “concentrations,” such as game design, web development, photography, entrepreneurship, video production, and investigative journalism.
+Rather than have the medium determine the story—a frequent tactical error in journalism these days—we let the student identify the best media through which to tell their stories.
+The goal is to offer a range of “concentrations,” such as game design, web design, data journalism, entrepreneurship, video production, and investigative journalism.
 We expect some students will mix-and-match among these options.

 - Entrepreneurship: A four to five-course program in Northeastern’s D’Amore-McKim School of Business.
 This concentration fosters innovative, entrepreneurial thinking and prepares students to create their own ventures, in this case, media start-ups.
 Students study disruption, build business plans, develop marketing strategies, and work closely with both digital journalism and business school faculty to hit the ground running upon graduation.